 Workplace or workspace?

 “What is the actual difference between workplace and workspace?”
-A question that pops-up frequently amongst employees, designers, HR managers and even architects because we are all not quite sure what the exact difference would be and they sure do sound similar.
-However, it is very important to keep them separate before redesigning either.
+A question that pops up frequently amongst employees, HR managers and even designers and architects.
+Let’s face it, they sure sound similar and we very often use the two terms interchangeably.
+It seems no one is quite sure what the exact difference is.
+However, it is very important to understand them both and keep them defined before redesigning either.

-Workspace can also be called the workstation where your work is done.1 Workspaces can actually include non-human digital agents, such as a software where you plan your weekly lunchbreak in or that meeting with that potential client.1
+Workspace can also be called the workstation where your work is done.1 Workspaces can actually include nonhuman digital agents, such as a software where you plan your weekly conference calls or that very important client meeting.1

 1 Bicknell, H. (2017, October 31).
 5 Ways to Distinguish the Workplace from the Workspace | Lakeside Software.
 Retrieved October 29, 2018, from https://www.lakesidesoftware.com/blog/5-ways-distinguish-workplace-workspace